 Here the first argument t is the stack level, as before.
-The second argument c is just the second argument of t is just the second argument t is just to indicate that "the parameter fuga needs an additional argument".
+The second argument c is just the second argument of t to indicate that "the parameter fuga needs an additional argument".

 For parameters that need an additional argument, one also have to execute the TeX code like